kshitij91094/kshitij91094/README.md

 Data Analyst
 -------------

-I'm a data engineer who love to extract and transform data.
+I'm a data analyst who love to extract and transform data.

 *   🌍  I'm based in Bengaluru
 *   ✉️  You can contact me at [kshitij91094@gmail.com](mailto:kshitij91094@gmail.com)